arunasurya/bisqtransifex/transifexteamstructure.md

 ### Responsibilities
 A coordinator is responsible for ensuring the quality, consistency and timeliness of translations in their language.
-They can act as translators, and, if needed, as reviewers of their own translations.
 Coordinators actively participate in the Bisq DAO by voting up or down proposals by the translators in their team.